seoderapp/seoder/README.md

 If you need to enable logs add the flag `RUST_LOG=info` ex: `RUST_LOG=info cargo run -r`.

+## Installation

+On Ubuntu the following is required:

+1. build-tools
+1. libssl-dev
+1. pkg-config

 ## About

 This is a fs crawler that handles a list of urls to store contents as json.